sikandaralilaghari/JavaScript-Codes/README.md

 Numbers Method: toFixed(), toString()

-#Template literal show results by using back tick and write variable in middle bracket with $ sign infront of bracket
+#Template literal show results by using back tick and write variable in middle bracket with $ sign infront of bracket.
+#Conversion between Numbers and Strings in javaScript

+#Boolean true or false

+Falsy Values: false, 0, Null, Undefined, NaN, "" empty String Truthy Values: Everything else, (non zero numbers, non empty strings, objects, arrays)
+// Booleans are used in logical operation and, or , not

+Implicit boolean conversion
+performs in conditional expressions

+// Type conversion in javascript change value in one data type to another
+// Implicit types means automatically conversion

+// Explicit type conversion using methods
+//String Method and toString() Method
+// Number Method
+//parseInt()
+//parseFloat()
+//unary operator is used str change into number + sign